divinecuration/divinecuration.github.io/_posts/2024-08-15-force-understanding.md

 ## Notes

-[^1]: Anyone concerned that colours don't have true opposites will be pleased to know that there's plenty out there who have sweated the details to come up with a version of this argument that actually makes sense—see [Inverted Qualia](https://plato.stanford.edu/entries/qualia-inverted/) for more.
+[^1]: Anyone concerned that colours don't have true opposites will be pleased to know there's plenty out there who have sweated the details to come up with a version of this argument that actually makes sense—see [Inverted Qualia](https://plato.stanford.edu/entries/qualia-inverted/) for more.